PyryL/fixedcal/README.md

 ### Year day

-Year day is the day after the last of December and before the first of January.
+Year day is the day after the last of December and before the first of January (December 31st Gregorian).
 For that date, `FixedDate` gives the following property values.

 * `day_of_year` = 365 (366 on leap years)